kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 ```
 WAF Regional:^AssociateWebACL|DisassociateWebACL=0.5:1,WAF Regional:^GetWebACLForResource|ListResourcesForWebACL=1:1,WAFV2:^AssociateWebACL|DisassociateWebACL=0.5:1,WAFV2:^GetWebACLForResource|ListResourcesForWebACL=1:1
 ```
-Client side throttling enable gradual scaling of the api calls.
-Additional throttle config can be specified by `--aws-api-throttle` flag.
-The ServiceId used in `--aws-api-throttle` The serviceID can be obtained from the API definition in AWS SDK.
+Client side throttling enables gradual scaling of the api calls.
+Additional throttle config can be specified via the `--aws-api-throttle` flag.
+You can get the ServiceID from the API definition in AWS SDK.
 For e.g, ELBv2 it is [Elastic Load Balancing v2](https://github.com/aws/aws-sdk-go/blob/main/models/apis/elasticloadbalancingv2/2015-12-01/api-2.json#L9).

 Here is an example of throttle config to specify client side throttling of ELBv2 calls.